America's Greatest Playwright

 Directons and Transportation

 Directions to the shuttle stop in Danville, California.

 The Eugene O'Neill National Historic Site is free to the public and only accessible by our complimentary National Park Service Shuttle that picks up visitors at The Museum of the San Ramon Valley at 205 Railroad Avenue, Danville, California 94526.
 Visitors are not permitted to drive their vehicles to the main park site, due to its location in a private, gated commmunity.

 OR you may call our Reservation Line: (925) 228-8860 x6422

-In addition to Tao House, there are a number of other features on the site that are preserved from Eugene O'Neill's home.
+In addition to Tao House, there are a number of other features on the site that are preserved from Eugene O'Neill's time.
 Directly adjacent to the home is the courtyard area, with planted gardens and historic pathways.
-Outside the courtyard there are historic walking paths, one of which lead to the swimming pool that O'Neill used for his afternoon swims.
-Historic Black walnut and almond orchards are on site also.
-Across from the house is the 19th century barn, which is the only structure remaining from the original owners.
+Outside the courtyard, there are historic walking paths, one of which leads to the swimming pool that O'Neill used for his afternoon swims.
+Historic black walnut and almond orchards are on site also.
+Across from the house is the 19th century barn, which is the only structure remaining that predates the O'Neill era.
 This barn has been rehabilitated now and serves as a performance venue where, in collaboration with the Eugene O'Neill Foundation, plays are presented at different times of the year.
 Information about performances can be found on their website at www.eugeneoneill.org.
-At the far end of the site is a grave marker for Blemie, the O'Neill families beloved Dalmatian, for whom he wrote a very touching last will and testament.
+At the far end of the site is a grave marker for Blemie, the O'Neill family's beloved Dalmatian, for whom he wrote a very touching last will and testament.